np-guard/vpc-network-config-analyzer/README.md

   -version
         Prints the release version number
   -vpc string
-        CRNs of the VPCs to analyze
+        CRN of the VPC to analyze
   -vpc-config value
         Required.
 File paths to input configs -vpc-config-second string